LucasHasting/Book-of-Proof/README.md

 # Book-of-Proof
-This repository contains my notes for Book of Proof by Richard Hammack found [here]{}.
+This repository contains my notes for Book of Proof by Richard Hammack found [here]().